Scottie-Houghton/can-of-books-backend/README.md

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture
-* A server built using Express JS and installed with Mongoose to retrieve data from our MongoDB.
+* A server built using Express JS and installed with Mongoose to retrieve and edit data in our MongoDB.

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
 * 06-27-2022 9:30pm - Created a backend server.
 Created a Schema and Model for books.
 Connected our MongoDB to our back end.
 Planted seeds of 3 books in our database.
 Got books we created read to send to the front end.
 Application has a GET route to our server which is pulling data from our database.
 It renders the data from the database onto our page.

-* 06-28-2022 8:55pm - Added routes in the back end server so the front end can post/create new Books in the database and delete Books from the database.
+* 06-28-2022 8:55pm - Added routes and their corresponding functions to the back end server so the front end can post / create new books in the database and delete books from the database.

+* 06-29-2022 5:10pm - Added a route and its corresponding function to the back end server so the front end can put / update books in the database.
+Fixed a typo from yesterday that was affecting our delete functionality.
+Added code to our clear.js file, so we can clear the data from our MongoDB if we need to (copied from the in-class demo, per Sheyna).

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: